ardatan/graphql-tools/docs/source/scalars.md

 ---
-title: Custom scalars
+title: Custom scalars and enums
-description: Add custom scalars to your graphql-tools generated schema.
+description: Add custom scalar and enum types to your graphql-tools generated schema.
 ---

 The GraphQL specification includes the following default scalar types: `String`, `Int`, `Float` and `Boolean`.
 While this covers most of the use cases, often you need to support custom atomic data types (e.g. Date), or you want a version of an existing type that does some validation.
 To enable this, GraphQL allows you to define custom scalar types.
+Enumerations are similar to custom scalars, but their values can only be one of a pre-defined list of strings.

+<h2 id="custom-scalars">Custom scalars</h2>

 To define a custom scalar you simply add it to the schema string with the following notation: